razorpay/blade/rfcs/2021-01-22-spatial-system-rfc.md

 # Drawbacks/Constraints
 There are no major drawbacks here,
 - We need to make sure that all the spacing between the elements should not be hardcoded.
 They should use the spatial tokens whenever required.
 - We might find few screens where it is difficult to organise the spacing.
 For example, iPhone 6 (`375x667`).
 For such scenarios we don't need to break the pixels, instead we need to keep the margins & paddings consistent.
-It's ok to have oodly-sized layout which keeps the grid consistent.
+It's ok to have oddly sized layout which keeps the grid consistent.
 Although, no user will likely see the actual measurements here.

 # Alternatives
 There are many other spatial systems we might have considered, such as **5pt grid**, **6pt grid**.
 But we are not using them because of already mentioned reason,